tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## QTP

 HP QuickTest Professional provides functional and regression test automation for software applications and environments, and can be used for enterprise quality assurance.
-The QTP plugin executes QTP tests.

 ---